siyul-park/uniflow/docs/architecture.md

    +-----------------------+          +-----------------------+
 ```

-A single reader processes and responds to all packets sequentially, and packets sent by writers must be returned as response packets.
-This mechanism ensures smooth communication between nodes and maintains data consistency and integrity.
+Each reader processes packets sequentially and responds.
+Writers must return packets as responses to ensure smooth node communication and data consistency.

-Nodes that execute workflows wait until responses for all sent packets are returned before terminating the process and releasing allocated resources.
-If an error occurs during packet processing, resulting in an error response, the node logs the error and terminates the process.
+Nodes wait for responses to all sent packets before terminating the process and releasing allocated resources.
+If an error occurs, the node logs the error and terminates.

-Upon process termination, the system verifies normal termination and releases all associated resources, including open file descriptors, allocated memory, and database transactions.
+Upon process termination, the system releases all associated resources, including open file descriptors, memory, and database transactions.
+When a parent process terminates, all child processes terminate as well.
+The parent process typically waits until all child processes have completed.

-When a parent process terminates, all derived child processes also terminate.
-Typically, the parent process waits until all child processes have terminated.
+This architecture ensures efficient node communication, data integrity, and stable execution across workflows.